 JUST HOUSING INITIATIVE

-Nearly 11,000 people return to Cook County each year from Illinois prisons.
-The discrimination and stigma they face often prevents them from finding a place.
-CAFHA believes that people with records also deserve a place to call home.
-In 2015, CAFHA launched a coalition of over 100 organizations and returning citizens working to pass the 2019 Just Housing Amendment Initiative in Cook County.
-Today, CAFHA trains and equips impacted persons to serve as Community Navigators to their peers, to create awareness about the protections offered under the amendment, and to connect people to social services and legal resources.
+In 2015, CAFHA launched a coalition of over 100 organizations and returning citizens to advocate for the passage of the Just Housing Amendment Initiative in Cook County.
+Their commitment and dedication resulted in the 2019 passage of the Amendment.
+Today, CAFHA trains and equips people who have been directly impacted by the justice system to serve as Community Navigators to their peers, to create awareness about the protections offered under the amendment, and to connect people to social services and legal resources.

 HOUSING CHOICE VOUCHER WORKING GROUP